Becky O. Peleowo

 Such was Dara's Case.

-Dara was one of the new intakes admitted to Grade Seven A that particular.
+Dara was one of the new intakes admitted to Grade 7A for the second term of 2011/2012 Academic Session.
 He was admitted with his brother and they were both lovable and reserved kids.
 Dara was more reserved.
 His brother, Lugard, in Grade 10 was more expressive and made friends easily.
-Dara did not make any friends in his first three weeks at Sunrise International.
+Dara did not make any friends in his first three weeks at Sunrise High.

-I get to know my students better from their essays and Dara was not an exception.
+I got to know my students better from their essays and Dara was not an exception.
 When children are troubled, they often find solace in someone or something to whom or which they can pour out their souls.
 Many of my students pour their souls into their essays and my role as a language teacher affords me the opportunity to read their pain and struggles.

 “This is a nice essay, wow! “ I told Dara one Monday afternoon.
 “Where did you get your ideas from?
 They look so real and touching.”